wadda/gps3/README.md

 Currently not all options are implemented or fully  functional.
 Commandline execution without options is the same as using the DEFAULT option flags.

 Don't have a gps to experiment?
 Try
 ```
 #!bash
 python3 gps3.py -host wadda.ddns.net  # python gps3.py -host wadda.ddns.net
 ```
+See if the gps server is running.
 While it's not moving, you will have the gps jitter.

 A trivial demonstration of functionality found in
 ```